jspecify/jspecify/docs/tsttcpw.rst

 Augmented type of a type usage in code
 --------------------------------------

-For most type usages in source code or bytecode on which jspecify nullness annotations are structurally valid, this section defines how to determine their `augmented types <#augmented-type>`__.
+For most type usages in source code or bytecode on which JSpecify nullness annotations are structurally valid, this section defines how to determine their `augmented types <#augmented-type>`__.
 Note, however, that rules for specific cases below take precedence over the general